pgavriel/map_accuracy_eval/README.md

 TODO:
 align_pts_to_pts.py - Tool for aligning a set of reference points to ground truth points (for visualizing)
 align_map_to_map.py - Tool for aligning two map images (for visualizing)
-map_eval_2d.py - Script for performing 2d evaluations
+map_eval_2d.py - Script for performing 2d reference point evaluations
-map_eval_3d.py - Script for performing 3d evaluations
+map_eval_3d.py - Script for performing 3d reference point evaluations
+map_eval_fiducial.py -  Script for evaluating fidicual pairs (cylinder or x shaped) in a pass/fail manner.
+Tool for assessing the density of reference points to help spread them evenly in a map.
+Should be a feature of map_labeller?

 **ARCHIVED SCRIPTS**
 [ARCHIVED] alignment_test.py - Testing an automatic full alignment of points.
 Should be contained in point_manip